samhcorney/react-cms/README.md

 * Make toast and alerts global components that can be called anywhere... look into flux/redux

 * Colour field type to be finished.
 Something beyond just text input.

+* Look into redux/flux.
+And refactor alerts and toast using this ( if they are a good option for globally reusable components )